 - Paste the next lines and press Enter between each line:

 NETSH winsock reset catalog

 NETSH int ipv6 reset reset.log

 Another solution to fix the err_tunnel_connection_failed VPN error is to reset the network settings by flushing your DNS and resetting Winsock.
 If this doesn’t solve the problem here, proceed to the following steps.

-- Right-click the Windows 10 Start button and go to Network Connections.
+- Right-click the Start icon from your Taskbar and select Network Connections.

 Your faulty DNS servers might be the reason why you keep setting the err_tunnel_connection_failed error proxy exception when trying to go online using Google Chrome.
 In that case, you can change DNS settings to solve this matter.

-Restoring browser options to its original configuration is one of the simplest ways to fix the proxy err_tunnel_connection_failed error..
+Restoring browser options to their original configuration is one of the simplest ways to fix the proxy err_tunnel_connection_failed error.

 It’s the same thing as installing a fresh version of Chrome on your PC, which is unaffected by user settings and various ways of customization.

 To recap, err_tunnel_connection_failed is a common error proxy exception that occurs in Google Chrome.
 However, you should be able to fix it in no time using the solutions we provided above.